-We waited for about 15 minutes, trying to decipher the large bus map posted on the bus stop shelter.
+We waited for about 15 minutes, trying to decipher the large route map posted on the bus stop shelter.
 Sadly, we were no match for it and decided that we were probably better off walking back to the opera house, a proven stop.
 We hustled a little.
 Anxious.
 Not wanting to miss our bus OR have an 86 pass us on the way to the stop we had just abandoned, commonly known as “the rider’s pickle.”
 No problem.
 We got to the opera house and spotted a bus stop sign.
 We knew what they looked like now.
-Thanks other stop!
 We crossed a couple wide streets, got to the stop and saw our bus number on the sign.
 We high fived.
 We literally high fived.
 We dropped our bags on the ground and set to waiting.

 Joe and I just kept waitin’ for that bus.
 Shooting the breeze.
 Just talking about life, you know?
 Making jokes about this blog.
 Jokes about the trip.
 Jokes about how the bus hadn’t come yet.
 Where was that bus?
 We saw one going to other way.
 OK we thought.
 Good deal.
 It’s running and it stops here.
 Another 15 minutes went by, still no bus.
 Well as long as we don’t see another one going in the other direction, we’re fine.
 We see that, it’s a bad sign.

 We saw another one going in the other direction.
-I tried to signal the driver with waving arms and ask him with sign language if he was going to come back in this direction.
+I tried to signal the driver with waving arms and ask him with sign language if he was going to come back our way.
 He either didn’t see me or willfully ignored the plight of the gesticulating maniac on the sidewalk.
 50/50.
 Mercifully, a different scooter cab driver who was parked nearby correctly interpreted my flailing.
 He spoke the language and flailed at our bus stop sign and then pointed around the corner.
 Uh oh.
 Joe walked over to him and he took Joe by the shoulder and walked him over to the sign to show him that on the other side of the sign, there was some additional information.
 It was in english and it informed all who bothered to find and read it that this bus stop was only used by our bus from 4:30 to 8:30pm, Friday through Sunday.

 OHHHHHHH.
 It’s a weekend evening stop?
 OK.

 The cab driver pointed around the corner again.
-We thanked him, picked up our bags, walked far enough around the corner to be out of sight and hailed a cab.
+We thanked him, picked up our bags, walked far enough around the corner to be out of sight, and hailed a cab.